mikey2020/post-it/README.md

 ### API Documentation
-* /api/user/signup - This route takes the following parameters (username: 'yourname'  , email: 'youremail' password: 'yourpassword') sent using a post request, so user can be registered or signup.
+* /api/user/signup - This route takes the following parameters (username: 'yourname'  , email: 'youremail' password: 'yourpassword' , passwordConfirmation: 'confirm password' ) sent using a post request, so user can be registered or signup.

 * /api/user/signin - This route takes the following parameters (username: 'yourusername' password: 'yourpassword') sent using  a post request ,so user can be authenticated or signin.